 Large/Tier 1: Global operations with manufacturing facilities in North America, Europe and Asia, and low-cost manufacturing sites in Asia, Mexico and Eastern Europe.
 Large CMs annual revenues generally are greater than \$2.0 billion.
+This includes Celestica Inc., Flextronics International Ltd., Jabil Circuit, Inc., Sanmina, Inc., Benchmark Electronics Inc. and Plexus Corp.

 Mid-size/Tier 2: Usually focused in one region such as North America, Europe or Asia, with facilities in that region supported by additional facilities in low-cost regions.
 Mid-sized CMs generally have annual revenues of up to \$2.0 billion.
+This includes Sparton and Key Tronic Corp.

 Regional /Tier 3: Usually focused in North America and typically with minimum operations in low-cost geographic regions and less than \$300 million in annual revenues.
+This includes IEC and Sigmatron.